5.7. Queues¶

-Queues are configured in the worker configuration file located at /etc/ngenea/ngenea-worker.conf
+Queues are set up in a file called the worker configuration file, which is located at: /etc/ngenea/ngenea-worker.conf

 [Queue highpriority]